Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/LibreOffice-Parallel-Processing.md

 ---

+## Remote unoservers

+For larger deployments, or when you want to isolate LibreOffice from the main application, run UNO servers as separate containers and configure Stirling PDF to connect to them remotely.
+This is a two-step setup: start the unoserver containers, then point Stirling PDF at them.

-## Starting Remote unoserver Containers
+### Starting unoserver Containers

-Before configuring Stirling PDF to connect to remote endpoints, you need one or more `stirling-unoserver` containers running.
 Each container is a single worker that listens internally on port `2003`.
 Expose it on a different host port per instance if you want to reach them from outside Docker or from another host.

 <Tabs groupId="config-methods">
   <TabItem value="docker-compose" label="Docker Compose">